 Michael P. Pignone, M.D., M.P.H

-Dr. Pignone's research expertise is in chronic disease prevention and treatment, as well as physician-patient communication and decisionmaking in primary care settings.
+Dr. Pignone's research expertise is in quality improvement, chronic disease prevention and treatment, physician-patient communication, and decisionmaking in primary care settings.
 His primary clinical areas of interest include heart disease prevention, colorectal cancer screening, and management of common chronic conditions, such as diabetes and heart failure.
 Dr. Pignone has developed and tested interventions to mitigate literacy-related health disparities and to improve the use of appropriate preventive services.
-He has particular methodological expertise in the performance of systematic reviews and modeling studies to examine the effectiveness of different preventive care interventions, particularly for heart disease and colorectal cancer.
+He has particular methodological expertise in the performance of systematic reviews and modeling studies to examine the effectiveness of different preventive care interventions, particularly for heart disease and colon cancer.

 Dr. Pignone joined the U.S. Preventive Services Task Force in January 2013.